psychuil/show_me_that_website/README.md

 ### Installing

-Download the files enclosed and installed the required modules
+Download the files enclosed and installed the required modules:

 ```
 pip install -r Requirements.txt